Note: External links will open in a new tab.

 If you are satisfied with your current birth control method (Pill, Ring, Patch or Depo-Provera) and need a refill OR if you want to re-start a birth control method you had previously been satisfied with, then make a Birth Control Refill appointment online via myHealth.

-Mini-Clinic is a good option.
-If you have questions or problems with your birth control method, please make a women’s health appointment with an SHS provider.
+If you have questions or problems with your birth control method, please make a "cervical cancer screening" through myHealth.

-Emergency Contraception is available at the Student Health Services Pharmacy after you see one of our Providers or Nurses for a prescription.
-Emergency contraception is also known as the ‘morning after pill’ or MAP, as Plan B, or Next Choice, or Ella.
-If you are enrolled in Family PACT, emergency contraception is free with your provider prescription.
+Emergency Contraception is available at the Student Health Services Pharmacy after you see one of our providers or nurses for a prescription.
+Emergency contraception is also known as the ‘morning after pill," Plan B, Next Choice, or Ella.
+If you are enrolled in Family PACT, the cost of emergency contraception will be covered.

-Resources for Emergency Contraception when the Student Health is closed:
+Resources for emergency contraception when the health center is closed: